Jonathan Meades: Journalism

-Following a period as a freelance copywriter, Meades began writing for the now-defunct literary magazine Books & Bookmen in 1971, setting him on a career as a journalist and critic.
+Following a period as a freelance copywriter, Meades began writing for the literary magazine Books & Bookmen in 1971, setting him on a career as a journalist and critic.
 In 1973 he reviewed a V&A exhibition on Victorian architecture for the magazine, igniting a passion for the style and prompting him to explore even more of London than he had to date.
-Using the unlimited travel afforded by Red Rover bus passes, he rode on random buses for exactly 20 minutes and then got off, no matter where he was.
+Using the unlimited travel afforded by Red Rover bus passes, he rode on random buses for 20 minutes and then got off, no matter where he was.

 After leaving Books and Bookmen in 1975 he wrote for the sex education magazine Curious and joined the staff of Time Out, then became The Observer's TV critic in 1977.
 This led to the publication of his first book, This Is Their Life, an A to Z of TV star biographies with an introduction by Mike Yarwood.
 He moved to Architects' Journal in 1979 and around this time worked on another book, The Illustrated Atlas of the World's Great Buildings, with Philip Bagenal.

 In 1981 he became the editor of Richard Branson's short-lived listings magazine Event, then from 1982 was the features editor of Tatler.
 It was here that he first had the opportunity to write about food, filling in as restaurant critic after Julian Barnes resigned, using the pseudonym "John Beaver".
-He was also invited to contribute to the bi-monthly restaurant magazine À la Carte at around this time.
-In 1986 he was offered the job of restaurant critic at The Times, replacing comedy writer Stan Hey, and was a great success, taking the job more seriously than his predecessor and winning Best Food Journalist at the 1986, 1990, 1996 and 1999 Glenfiddich Awards.
+He was also invited to contribute to the bi-monthly restaurant magazine À la Carte around this time.
+In 1986 he was offered the job of restaurant critic at The Times, replacing comedy writer Stan Hey.
+Meades was a great success in this position, taking the job more seriously than his predecessor.
+He won Best Food Journalist at the 1986, 1990, 1996 and 1999 Glenfiddich Awards.

 Despite his success, he often tired of the repetitive nature of the job and threatened to leave several times.
 The paper responded by increasing his salary.
-He finally quit in around 2000, having been pronounced morbidly obese by his doctor: he had put on around five pounds per year, or one ounce per meal, during his tenure.
-He then managed to lose a third of his body weight over the course of the following twelve months using a strict diet of protein and citrus.
+He finally quit around 2000, having been pronounced morbidly obese by his doctor: he had put on around five pounds per year, or one ounce per meal, during his tenure.
+He then managed to lose a third of his body weight over the course of the following twelve months, using a strict diet of protein and citrus.
 He remained with The Times as a columnist until 2005.

-In the years since, he has done less journalism, but has contributed essays and reviews to numerous publications including the New Statesman, The Independent, The Guardian, The Spectator, The Daily Telegraph, The Times Literary Supplement, and many others.
+In the years since, he has done less journalism but has contributed essays and reviews to numerous publications including the New Statesman, The Independent, The Guardian, The Spectator, The Daily Telegraph and The Times Literary Supplement.